Anarbor: History

-Anarbor is still currently making new music.
-Their latest songs are titled Find a Way, Tangerine, Tasty, and Drugs.
+In 2018, the band released The EP, a three-song EP, as the first record to feature Danny Stravers on guitar.
+In 2020 they released the Tangerine EP, another three-song EP, with the song "Tangerine" as a strong sign of their shift to a much more poppy sound.

+In 2022, they released five singles leading up to the release of their latest studio album, Love & Drugs.

 Television

 The song "Let the Games Begin" was featured on an episode of MTV's series The Hills.
-In addition, Anarbor's music is featured daily on ESPN's top-rated show Sports Center.
+In addition, Anarbor's music is featured daily on ESPN's top-rated show SportsCenter.

-Anarbor was chosen to write and record the theme song for the Scooby-Doo!
-The Mystery Begins movie, due out in September 2009.
-They have filmed a music video, "You and I", which aired on Cartoon Network that showcases the tune, in addition to playing on the movie's trailer.
-Anarbor's tune "Let the Games Begin" has also been chosen to be the theme song to "Good Day L.A.", a national talk show broadcast from Los Angeles.
+Anarbor was chosen to write and record the theme song for Scooby-Doo!
+The Mystery Begins.
+They filmed a music video, "You and I", which aired on Cartoon Network showcasing the tune, in addition to playing on the movie's trailer.
+Anarbor's tune "Let the Games Begin" is the theme song to "Good Day L.A.", a national talk show broadcast from Los Angeles.
 "Let the Games Begin" was also featured on the NFL kickoff show, on NBC, during a recap of the 2008–2009 season.

-"Let the Games Begin" has also been featured in the episode "Boards of Glory" in Stoked, a hit Canadian cartoon on Teletoon.
+"Let the Games Begin" was featured in the episode "Boards of Glory" in Stoked, a hit Canadian cartoon on Teletoon.
 "Let the Games Begin" is the theme song for MLB Network Countdown.